GlobalFishingWatch/pelagos-client/README.md

 ## Running a local dev environment

 You can start a quick http server to host your app with `make server`.
+This will start a server on your local port 8000, and generate some test workspace.
+Check out the output from the command, it provides a link to the workspace itself.

 ## Testing